matuteiglesias/journal/content/Business/2025-07-04_Enhanced_CRM_and_Marketplace_Communication_Strateg.md

 **🕒 19:30–20:05**
 **🏷️ Labels**: CRM, Marketplace, Lead Management, Communication, Productivity
 **📂 Project**: Business
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to optimize CRM lead management and enhance marketplace communication strategies.
+The session aimed to optimize CRM lead management and enhance marketplace [[communication]] strategies.

 ### Key Activities
-- Developed a structured checklist for mid-day productivity resets, focusing on physiological resets, prioritization, and time management.
+- Developed a structured checklist for mid-day [[productivity]] resets, focusing on physiological resets, prioritization, and time management.
 - Created a micro-plan for catching up on Rental-CRM leads, detailing steps for triage, messaging, and follow-ups.
-- Outlined recommended columns for a lead tracking table to improve lead management and automation.
+- Outlined recommended columns for a lead tracking table to improve lead management and [[automation]].
 - Designed a [[CSV]] structure for lead management, specifying required fields and formats for data export.
 - Logged marketplace inquiries and follow-up actions, including contact details and requirements.
 - Documented follow-up communications with marketplace contacts regarding contract details and visit confirmations.